pbailis/bailis.org-blog/_posts/2012-03-27-safety-and-liveness-eventual-consistency-is-not-safe.md

 It's worth noting that safety without convergence also leads to problems.
 Read-your-writes, PRAM/monotonic writes, and causal consistency guarantees are trivially achievable using only local storage and no communication: simply keep a local copy of every key that you update and read from for every operation.
 This is not a convergent implementation.
 However, it satisfies [each of these consistency models](http://www.allthingsdistributed.com/2008/12/eventually_consistent.html) because they make safety but not liveness guarantees.
 If we were to add in our liveness requirement of convergence, our implementation would have to propagate writes between replicas.

-Next time someone tells you your system is "eventually consistent," ask them two questions: What versions of a data item can be returned at any time?
+Next time someone tells you their system is "eventually consistent," ask them two questions: What versions of a data item can be returned at any time?
 What version will the system eventually choose to return?
 And remember: consider safety and liveness properties together.
 Otherwise, you probably have a trivially satisfiable requirement.

 *This post was influenced in large part by discussions with [Ali Ghodsi](http://www.sics.se/~ali/), [Joe Hellerstein](http://db.cs.berkeley.edu/jmh/), and [Ion Stoica](http://www.cs.berkeley.edu/~istoica/).*